 DIYgenomics ... crowdsourced health research studies

-DIYgenomics is a non-profit research organization founded in March 2010 to realize personalized medicine
+DIYgenomics is a non-profit research organization interested in the realization of personalized medicine

 Several DIYgenomics crowdsourced research studies are currently in process, particularly for vitamin deficiency, aging, and mental performance.
 The generalized hypothesis is that one or more genetic polymorphisms (mutations) may result in out-of-bounds phenotypic biomarker conditions (for example, low Vitamin D blood levels), and that personalized intervention may improve this.
 Studies are run on automated health collaboration platforms like Genomera.